hasura/graphql-engine/docs/graphql/manual/schema/using-existing-database.rst

   For example, for the foreign-key ``article::author_id -> author::id``, the relationship names will be ``authorByAuthorId`` for ``article`` table and ``articlesByAuthorId`` for ``author`` table.

+  You can change the relationship names by heading to the ``Relationships`` tab of the concerned table/view and dropping and recreating the relationship with a name of your choice.